Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 If `which perl` returns `/usr/bin/perl` then you MUST rename the `perl.exe` file located in `C:\rtools40\usr\bin` to avoid any conflict.
-See _Install Rtools_ section for more information.
+See _Install Rtools_ section above for more information.

 TESTING: From the `biocbuild` account (log out and on again from this account if you were already logged on) try to build a package that uses Perl e.g.